CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 2. **Review the Plan:** Carefully review the output of the `terraform plan` command to ensure that there are no changes.

+~>  Warnings are expected to be displayed in the plan output for legacy attributes, this topic will be addressed in ***Step 4: Migrate deprecated configuration***.

     ```bash
     No changes.
 Your infrastructure matches the configuration.
     ```